l3370x/wikipedia-philosophy/README.md

 The Philosophy Game, written in Python, lets you do the clicking programmatically.

+## My Modifications

+I have added a simple cache system after forking the project to help it run faster.

 ## How it works
 The module does the following: